D.Va Build Guide “I play to win!”

 - Very hard learning curve

-Although D.Va is formally categorized as a Warrior, she should be viewed by her allied team as a frontline bruiser.
-Due to this, she should always be drafted with a more suitable tank who will better fit the role in terms of soaking damage and providing crowd-control.
-D.Va will also require a reliable support since she will most likely be taking significant amounts of damage while in the frontline of teamfights.
-Supports who also supply hard crowd-control pair exceptionally well with D.Va as they will be able to further lock-down targets once D.Va has initiated onto them.
+D.Va should normally be drafted with a more suitable Tank who will better fit the role in terms of soaking damage and providing crowd-control.
+D.Va will also require a reliable Healer since she will most likely be taking significant amounts of damage while in the frontline of teamfights.
+Healers who also supply hard crowd-control pair exceptionally well with D.Va as they will be able to further lock down targets once D.Va has initiated onto them.

 D.Va is countered by Heroes who are able to harass her at a distance with poke and reliable crowd-control.
 Silences and stuns quickly shut down the use of D.Va's Defense Matrix and can prevent D.Va from having time to summon a new Mech with Call Mech after it has been destroyed.
-Assassins with significant burst damage will be able to shut down D.Va immediately after she enters Pilot Mode when she is most vulnerable.
+Assassins with significant burst damage, especially True Damage like Tychus's Minigun, will be able to shut down her Mech rather quickly.

 D.Va tends to perform best on small to medium sized Battlegrounds with lots of narrow choke-points and pathways.
 This type of Battleground will allow D.Va to flank and initiate onto players with her Boosters' knockback giving her allies an opportunity to capitalize on the targets unfavorable positioning.
 The choke-points will also allow D.Va to strike multiple targets with her AoE abilities such as Defense Matrix, Self-Destruct, Bunny Hop, and Big Shot.
 Extremely large Battlegrounds with spread out objectives that spawn simultaneously may prove difficult for D.Va as she relies solely on Boosters for her mobility.
 Should D.Va happen to find herself within a larger Battleground, Rush-down may be considered at Level 1 to help with map rotations.